Hassan-Islam00/stm32h750-partitioned-fft-convolution-reverb/README.md

 _Uniform‑Partitioned FFT • 48 kHz • 512‑Sample Blocks_

 ## Overview
 This repository contains the firmware and tooling for a **real‑time stereo convolution reverb** optimised for the **STMicroelectronics STM32H750**.
-A uniform 512‑sample, partitioned FFT engine—implemented with **Arm CMSIS‑DSP** and hand‑written intrinsics—achieves sub‑2 ms end‑to‑end latency for a 1‑second impulse response while streaming 48 kHz audio via DMA.
+A uniform 512‑sample, partitioned FFT algorithm, implemented with **Arm CMSIS‑DSP** and intrinsics—achieves 2 ms end‑to‑end latency for a 1‑second impulse response while streaming 48 kHz audio via DMA.

 **Key elements**
 - **Uniform‑partitioned convolution** (512‑sample segments)